 (a) Effect of S-Corporation Status.
 S-corporation status is achieved by an eligible C-corporation making an election to be so treated.
 All shareholders, including their spouses if their stock is community property, must consent to such election.
 Generally, the result of electing S-corporation status is that no corporate level tax is imposed on the corporation's income.
 Instead, corporate level income is treated as having been received by the shareholders, whether or not such income was actually distributed, and is taxed at the shareholder level.
-An S-corporation that was previously a C-corporation is subject to a corporate level tax (i) if it realizes a gain on the disposition of assets that were appreciated (i.e., the fair market value exceeded the tax basis) on the date the S election became effective and the disposition occurs within 10 years of that date260 and (ii) on its excess net passive income (subject to certain limits and adjustments) if it has subchapter C earnings and profits and more than 25% of its gross receipts for the year is passive investment income.261
+An S-corporation that was previously a C-corporation is subject to a corporate level tax (i) if it realizes a gain on the disposition of assets that were appreciated (i.e., the fair market value exceeded the tax basis) on the date the S election became effective and the disposition occurs within 10 years of that date (subject to certain temporary exceptions enacted in 2009 and 2010)278 (subject to certain very limited exceptions reducing the 10-year recognition period for certain taxpayers in the 2009, 2010 and 2011 tax years),279 and (ii) on its excess net passive